 - and the good old-fashioned bench press.

-These power-lifting workouts will strengthen the framework of muscles around your abdominal muscles.
+These power-lifting exercises will strengthen the framework of muscles around your abdominal muscles.

 Here’s a simple routine to get you started: